garth-c/python_forecasting/README.md

 # read in the source data file

-The first step in this process is to read in this the source data from Excel and put it into a Pandas data frame.
-Then the data in the data frame is validated against the source data to make sure that it matches.
+The first step in the data process is to read in this the source data from Excel and put it into a Pandas data frame.
+Then the data in the data frame is validated against the source data to make sure that it matches i.e. basic data quality validation step.

 ```
 ###~~~